birdhumming/haiyang/README.md

-sizeof(T)                   // Number of bytes to represent type T ++x                         // Add 1 to x, evaluates to new value (prefix) --x                         // Subtract 1 from x, evaluates to new value ~x                          // Bitwise complement of x !x                          // true if x is 0, else false (1 or 0 in C) -x                          // Unary minus
+sizeof(T)                   // Number of bytes to represent type T ++x                         // Add 1 to x, evaluates to new value (prefix) --x                         // Subtract 1 from x, evaluates to new value ~x                          // Bitwise one's complement of x (just flip bits) aka 'compl' !x                          // true if x is 0, else false (1 or 0 in C) -x                          // Unary minus
 +x                          // Unary plus (default)